So What Is Zero Waste Living?

 I could go on, but you get the idea.

 You want to stop and think before you buy.
 Look to borrow before you buy.
 Look at Pinterest for ways to reuse.

 This is probably the most complicated of all the R’s.
 Recycling is important, but it’s not a solution to our waste issues.
 You've probably heard someone say "but I recycle it".
 The plastics industry has really done a great job at putting the onus of waste on the consumer and yes we play a huge part in waste production, but so do big polluters, the companies that make all that plastic.
 Making us think that the simple act of recycling will do.
 It won’t.

 We need to focus on steps 1 through 3 and only use recycling as a last resort.
 Only 5% of all the plastic that is tossed actually gets recycled.
 Most facilities simply can’t keep up with the pace of waste and most of the items that do get recycled are being down-cycled into low-quality, disposable items that will eventually end up in the garbage anyway!

-Plastic, which is the biggest waste issue facing the world today is very hard to recycle thanks to the material, its typically made into other items like carpet.
+Plastic, which is the biggest waste issue facing the world today is very hard to recycle thanks to the material, it's typically made into other items like carpets.

 This is the pinnacle of zero-waste living and really about rotting, or more commonly known as composting!

 It’s estimated that landfills are made up of 60% of organic matter, that’s a real shame.
 Compost creates nutrient-rich fertilizer that you can use in your own garden.
 I’m lucky to live in Toronto, where we have a green bin for organic waste.
 Not everyone has this type of accessibility.
 But composting at home is easier thank you think.

 There are many benefits to composting, but it's important to know what you can compost and can't compost, and knowing which bins to use when composting is important too.

 Final Thoughts on What is Zero Waste Living